SM64Playground/saturn-custom-maps-studio/README.md

 8. Add a new entry and type in "C:\ffmpeg\bin"
 9. Apply everything
 10. Restart Saturn Studio if it's running

+Alternatively, you can put the FFmpeg executables in the same directory the Saturn Studio executable is located in.

 ### Linux